Harry Harrison (writer): Career

-Not all of Harrison's writing was comic, though.
+Not all of Harrison's writing was comic.
 He wrote many stories on serious themes, of which by far the best known is the novel about overpopulation and consumption of the world's resources, Make Room!
 Make Room!
-(1966), which was used as a basis for the 1973 science fiction film Soylent Green (though the film changed the plot and theme).
+(1966), which was used as a basis for the 1973 science fiction film Soylent Green (though the film changed aspects of the plot).

 For a time Harrison was closely associated with Brian Aldiss.
 They collaborated on a series of anthology projects and did much in the 1970s to raise the standards of criticism in the field, including institution of the John W. Campbell Memorial Award for Best Science Fiction Novel.
 Priest wrote, "In 1965 Harrison and Aldiss published the first issue (of two) of the world's first serious journal of SF criticism, SF Horizons.
 Together they edited many anthologies of short stories, each one illustrating the major themes of SF, and although not intended as critical apparatus the books were a way of delineating the unique material of the fantastic.
 As committed internationalists, the two men created World SF, an organisation of professionals intended to encourage and enhance the writing of non-anglophone SF."
 In particular, the two edited nine volumes of The Year's Best Science Fiction anthology series as well as three volumes of the Decade series, collecting science fiction of the 1940s, 1950s and 1960s respectively.

+In 1971, he and Brian Aldiss became honorary co-presidents of the Birmingham Science Fiction Group, the UK's longest-established regional sf society.
 In 1990, Harrison was the professional Guest of Honor at ConFiction, the 48th World SF Convention, in The Hague, Netherlands, together with Joe Haldeman and Wolfgang Jeschke.

 Harrison did not win a major genre award for any specific work of fiction.
 The Science Fiction Hall of Fame inducted Harrison in 2004 and the Science Fiction and Fantasy Writers of America named him its 26th SFWA Grand Master in 2008 (presentation of the Damon Knight Award following in 2009).
 He became a cult hero in Russia, where he won the 2008 Golden Roscon award for lifetime achievement in science fiction.